learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/MongoDB_in_Docker.md

 ## Using the Official Image

-You can find the official images for both MongoDB community and enterprise on docker hub: (https://hub.docker.com/u/mongodb).
+You can find [MongoDB's official images](https://hub.docker.com/u/mongodb) for both MongoDB community and enterprise on docker hub.

 Using the community edition for this example, pull the image by using this command: